AdobeDocs/workfront.en/help/quicksilver/administration-and-setup/manage-workfront/emails/custom-email-subjects-event-notification.md

 ---
 navigation-topic: notifications
-title: Customize email subjects for event notifications
+title: Customize Email Subjects for Event Notifications
 description: You can customize the subject line of the emails triggered by event notifications.
-author: Lisa, Caroline
+author: Nolan
 feature: System Setup and Administration
 role: Admin
 exl-id: 2f39a091-aec2-4013-a835-0ab1c8789dc3